qawbecrdtey/CS420/README.md

 1. Clone `https://github.com/qawbecrdtey/CS420.git`.
 2. In each folder, `mkdir build`.
 In addition, clone `https://github.com/taocpp/PEGTL.git` in PEGTLHELP.
 3. In `*/build`, `cmake ..`.

+It would be nice if there are some feedbacks and pull requests for this project in the future!